- Climb to the summit of Mount Brandon

 |Day 12||Cloghane to Castlegregory via Fermoyle Beach||Castlegregory|

 |Day 13||Return to Tralee||Tralee|

-Welcome to the West of Ireland!
+Welcome to Ireland!
 Your trip starts in Tralee, the administrative capital and transportation hub of County Kerry.
 Getting to Tralee is relatively easy, as plenty of bus and train connections operate routes from all major airports in Ireland, including Kerry, Dublin, Cork, and Shannon.

 Day 2: Tralee to Camp via the Dingle Way